Ardour/manual/README.md

 The site is built using ruby (I use 1.9[.3]) and [Jekyll](https://github.com/mojombo/jekyll) (a ruby gem).
 You should be able to just install ruby and then `gem install jekyll` to get it up and running.

-`import.rb` (which gets the content from drupal) requires the `nokogiri` gem, but there are no other dependencies for the jekyll part (just the things required by jekyll itself).

 ### Get the code

     git clone <repo-url>